Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection: Multi-Modal Adversarial Attack

 \subsection{Victim Models}

 Frustum-PointNet (F-PN) \cite{frustum} and EPNet \cite{epnet} are the representative cascaded and fusion victim models respectively.
-We chose F-PN \cite{frustum} for many reasons: It's a pioneering model in the area of multi-modal detection for AVs and many works \cite{convnet, roarnet} were developed based on its architecture and popular backbone DNN \cite{pointnet}.
+We chose F-PN \cite{frustum} for many reasons: It is a pioneering model in the area of multi-modal detection for AVs and other works \cite{roarnet} were developed based on its architecture and popular backbone DNN \cite{pointnet}.
 This means our attack could be a threat to other similar cascaded camera-LiDAR 3D detection models.
 Finally, F-PN showed competitive results on the KITTI benchmark.

 As shown in Fig. \ref{pipe_frustum}, F-PN deals with each input modality separately.
 First, it takes an RGB image through a 2D detection DNN, which proposes 2D bounding boxes.
 These bounding boxes are then projected to 3D space, thus producing frustum-shaped 3D search spaces that surround each object.
 Points within each frustum are extracted and sent through two PointNet-based \cite{pointnet} DNNs for 3D instance segmentation, and 3D box estimation.
 F-PN directly outputs one 3D bounding box estimation from a given point cloud frustum, since the assumption is that there must be a single object in a frustum.
 This implicit bias can pose a challenge for adversarial attacks that seek to suppress detection by targeting only the point cloud pipeline.
-Also, the post-proposal point cloud is very sparse and small in size so there is not much maneuvering space for our realistic adversarial attack to take place.
+Also, the post-proposal point cloud is very sparse and small in size, therefore there is not much maneuvering space for our realistic adversarial attack to take place.
 Despite these challenges our attack was successful as discussed in section \ref{sec:experiments}.

 For the image detection pipline in F-PN, we use YOLOv3 \cite{yolov3}.
 It is a standard fast 2D object detection DNN that outputs region proposals, classifications, and confidence scores.
 The F-PN and YOLOv3 models were pre-trained on the KITTI dataset.